 Nestled in between Broadview and Haller Lake, Bitter Lake is a perfect rectangle.
 The north border runs along North 145th St. Its western border shared with Broadview is Greenwood Ave North.
 The southern border shared with Greenwood is North 105th St. Finally, the eastern border shared with Haller Lake is Aurora Ave N / Route 99.

 Bitter Lake History

-Things To Do in Bitter Lake
+Things To Do in Bitter Lake Neighborhood

 Within Bitter Lake the main attraction is the playfield to the southeast of the lake.
 It features lighted tennis courts, ball fields and bleachers, a whirl and play structure, and a wading pool.
-It is just next to the Bitter Lake Community Center, and includes a section of the lake’s shoreline.
+The park is just next to the Bitter Lake Community Center, and includes a section of the lake’s shoreline.

 Bitter Lake Ranked

 While Bitter Lake doesn’t have a strip as impressive as Ballard, the area is less expensive while still keeping the same watering holes well within reach.
 The median home price in Bitter Lake is only $364,800 compared to Seattle’s $484,600, and the average rent is roughly 20% lower.